dbnyu/OpenBirdcageBuilder/README.md

 - WIP to be continued...

 ## Usage
+All documentation is very much BETA WIP and very much under construction!
+Thank you for your patience!

 ### Webapp Usage
 - Enter all required values (including any necessary optional values for bandpass predefined caps or tubular leg dimensions)